radjaaaxp/radjaaaxp/README.md

 - Tailwind CSS

 ### Game Development
-- Unity / Godot (adjust to your actual engine)
+- Unity / Godot (adjust based on what you use)
-- Game Mechanics & Logic Design
+- Game Logic & Mechanics
-- UI for Games
+- UI Implementation for Games

 ### Tools & Environment
 - Git